OneUptime/oneuptime/README.md

 Please look at config.env and change these values,

 ```
-DOMAIN=oneuptime.yourcompany.com # This is used for SSL certs with letsencrypt.
+DOMAIN=oneuptime.yourcompany.com # REQUIRED.
+This is used for SSL certs with letsencrypt.
 SSL cert will be auto-provisioned.

-# SMTP SETTINGS for sending email from OneUptime.
+# SMTP SETTINGS for sending email from OneUptime (optional).
 SMTP_USERNAME=username
 SMTP_PASSWORD=password
 SMTP_PORT=465